Mustis: Biography

-Mustis made his first appearance on a Dimmu Borgir release when he played keyboards on live tracks featured in the compilation album Godless Savage Garden (1998).
-He has contributed to the further progression of their ambient, atmospherical, symphonic sound.
-This can be heard in songs such as "Progenies of the Great Apocalypse", which he composed, from the album Death Cult Armageddon (2003).
-His other studio work with Dimmu Borgir includes Spiritual Black Dimensions (1999), Puritanical Euphoric Misanthropia (2001), Death Cult Armageddon (2003), the re-release of Stormblåst (2005) and In Sorte Diaboli (2007).
+Mustis made his first recorded appearances with Dimmu Borgir in 1998 and became a full member shortly thereafter.
+He played a significant role in the development of the band's symphonic and orchestral sound and is credited as a composer on several key works from this period, including "Progenies of the Great Apocalypse" and "Eradication Instincts Defined" from the album Death Cult Armageddon (2003).

+His studio work with Dimmu Borgir includes the albums Spiritual Black Dimensions (1999), Puritanical Euphoric Misanthropia (2001), Death Cult Armageddon (2003), the re-recorded version of Stormblåst (2005), and In Sorte Diaboli (2007).